athankefalas/JET-PROUD-PaRallel-OUtlier-Detection-for-streams/README.md

 ### Jet Pipeline Upgrade

 Alternatively, a native Jet pipeline may be upgraded to a Proud Pipeline to easily incorporate outlier detection.
-This process can also be easily achieved by using the `from(Pipeline, ProudContext)` method in `ProudPipeline`.
+This process can be easily achieved by using the `from(Pipeline, ProudContext)` method in `ProudPipeline`.

 A rather naive example of this operation can be seen below.